chwadoow/events-central-frontend/README.md

 # BUILDERS.
 The builders of this project are as follows: Mutagah Kihahu,Jessica Jennifer,Keith Wesley,Moses Ngige and Francis Kibira

-# DESCRIPTION
+# DESCRIPTION.

 This project is a simple responsive front end website that has next jsas the front end.

-# INSTALLATION PROCESS
+# INSTALLATION PROCESS.
 clone to the github Repo git@github.com:chwadoow/events-central-frontend.git Unzip the downloaded files in a folder of choice.Open the index file from the zipped file with any browser.

 # TECHNOLOGY USED